 It brings us to the crux of the article.
 How to calculate your customer acquisition cost, what factors to consider, and ultimately, what can your sales and marketing teams do to reduce CAC?

 Customer acquisition cost (CAC) refers to the cost of getting a new client.
 It includes the sales and marketing expenditure and operational costs such as resources (or teams) involved in acquiring a new customer.

 CAC is a crucial business metric as it determines the growth of an organization.
-By examining CAC, you’ll be able to realize whether you’re generating enough ROI or not.
+By examining customer acquisition cost, you’ll be able to realize whether you’re generating enough ROI or not.

 While we talk about what is customer acquisition cost, it’s equally important to understand what it’s not.
 For instance, don’t confuse CAC with lead acquisition cost.
 Often, advertising tools like Google Ads show conversion numbers.
 But these can be sign-ups and not necessarily paying customers.

 Also, there are a lot of variables in calculating the customer acquisition cost.
 Many businesses fail to understand what goes into their customer acquisition costs.
-Which is and always should be the precursor to calculating CAC.
-So, before we delve into the formula for CAC, let’s examine what contributes to our CAC.
+Which is and always should be the precursor to calculating customer acquisition cost.
+So, before we delve into its formula, let’s examine what contributes to customer acquisition.

 1. Advertising and creative costs